grafana/k6-docs/src/data/markdown/docs/03 cloud/06 Cloud FAQ/09 Calculating Virtual Users.md

 ---
-title: "Calculating Virtual Uses with Google Analytics"
+title: 'Calculating Virtual Uses with Google Analytics'
-excerpt: "A guide on how to use data from Google Analytics to calculate the number of Virtual Users required for load and performance testing with k6 Cloud."
+excerpt: 'A guide on how to use data from Google Analytics to calculate the number of Virtual Users required for load and performance testing with k6 Cloud.'
 ---

 To calculate the number of Virtual Users you need to test with, you should consider this formula:

->Virtual Users = (Hourly Sessions x Average Session Duration in seconds) / 3,600
+> Virtual Users = (Hourly Sessions x Average Session Duration in seconds) / 3,600

 Google Analytics and other tools are great for seeing where your users are coming from, and it also offers plenty of data that can help you create realistic load tests.